 Cooling Centers at City's Main Library, Senior Center Offer Refuge from Extreme Heat

-If temperatures reach 100 degrees or higher, Moreno Valley residents can take refuge from rising temperatures at cooling centers located at the Moreno Valley Main Library and the Moreno Valley Senior Center.
+Moreno Valley residents can take refuge from rising temperatures at cooling centers located at the Moreno Valley Public Library and the Moreno Valley Senior Center.

 Moreno Valley Public Library

 Friday 9 a.m. to 6 p.m.